OpenLMIS/openlmis-referencedata/demo-data/README.md

     * Requisition View
     * Requisition Approve
   * users:
-    * administrator - has this role for Family Planning & Essential Meds
+    * administrator - has this role for Family Planning & Essential Meds for SN2/EM Approval point and SN1/FP Approval point
     * dsrmanager - has this role for Family Planning & Essential Meds
 4. Program Supervisor
   * rights:
     * Requisition View
     * Requisition Approve
   * users:
-    * administrator - has this role for Family Planning & Essential Meds for SN1/FP Approval point supervisory node
+    * administrator - has this role for Family Planning & Essential Meds for SN2/EM Approval point and SN1/FP Approval point
     * psupervisor - has this role for Family Planning & Essential Meds for SN1/FP Approval point supervisory node
     * divo1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)